NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 A bioreductive, alkylaminoanthraquinone prodrug with antineoplastic activity.
 Under hypoxic conditions, often seen in solid tumors, banoxantrone (AQ4N) is converted and activated by cytochrome P450 enzymes, which are upregulated in certain tumors, to the cytotoxic DNA-binding agent AQ4.
 Banoxantrone intercalates into and crosslinks DNA, and inhibits topoisomerase II.
 This results in an inhibition of DNA replication and repair in tumor cells.
 Combined with conventional therapeutic agents, both oxygenic and hypoxic regions of tumors can be targeted.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)